Good Morning Brother

 Shrugging, he turned around and continued towards the administration building of the academy.
 It was too bad the barrier didn't also dry you out when you passed it, because he was soaking wet.
 Thankfully, his bag was waterproof, so his clothes and textbooks weren't in any danger of getting ruined.
-Slowing down to a leisurely stroll, he studied the collection of buildings that made out the academy.
+Slowing down to a leisurely stroll, he studied the collection of buildings that made up the academy.
 The wards weren't the only thing that was upgraded; the whole place looked… prettified, for a lack of a better term.
 Every building was freshly painted, the old brick road was replaced by a much more colorful one, the flower patches were in full bloom, and the small fountain that hadn't worked for years was suddenly functional.

 "Wonder what that's all about," he mumbled.

 After a few minutes of contemplation, he decided he didn't care much.
 He would find out sooner or later, if it was of any importance.